 In each of the above asset classes, there will be several fund categories.

-For instance, a *Diversified Equity* mutual fund scheme will be primarily investing across all marketcaps of equity shares.
+For instance, a Multicap Equity Mutual Fund Schemes will be primarily investing across all marketcaps of equity shares.

-Similarly, a *Smallcap Equity fund* would invest only in small cap shares.
+Similarly, a Smallcap Equity fund would invest only in companies whose marketcap falls under smallcap.

-An *Equity IT Fund* would invest only in IT related stocks.
+An IT Sectoral Fund' would invest only in IT related stocks.

-A *Debt: Ultra Short Term* scheme would invest in debt instruments which can be redemeed overnight.
+A Ultra Short Term Debt Fund scheme would invest in debt instruments which can be redemeed overnight.

 A Gold fund will be investing primarily in gold exchange traded funds.
 Might give returns near to that of the gold market.